zhark0vv/gramarr/README.md

 ### Sonarr

-- Search for TV Shows by name. - does not work for now
+- Search for TV Shows by name.
 - Pick which seasons you want to download.
 - Choose which quality and language profile you want to download.
+- [NEW] Choose Series Type.

 ### Radarr